-On December 13, 2018, a complaint was filed by RSB Spine, LLC against Xtant Medical Holdings, Inc. which claims that some of our products, including the Irix-ATM Lumbar Integrated Fusion System and the Irix-CTM Cervical Integrated Fusion System, infringe certain of RSB Spine's patents.
+On December 13, 2018, a complaint was filed by RSB Spine, LLC, against Xtant Medical Holdings, Inc., which claims that some of our products, including the Irix-A Lumbar Integrated Fusion System and the Irix-C Cervical Integrated Fusion System, infringe certain of RSB Spine's patents.
 The complaint seeks an adjudication of infringement, an injunction against future infringement, unspecified damages for infringement, a finding that such infringement is willful, and treble damages for such willful infringement.
 This action was brought in the United States District Court for the District of Delaware.
-We intend to vigorously defend the claims in this action.
-Because this matter is in early stages and because of the complexity of the case, we cannot estimate the possible loss or range of loss, if any, associated with its resolution.
-However, there can be no assurance that the ultimate resolution of this matter will not result in a material adverse effect on our business, financial condition or results of operations.
+We filed an answer and affirmative defenses to the complaint on March 29, 2019, denying the allegations of infringement and seeking dismissal of RSB Spine's claims and requested relief.
+The Court entered a scheduling order on May 9, 2019, scheduling trial for no sooner than June 21, 2021.
+On February 28, 2020, we entered into a confidential settlement and patent license agreement with RSB Spine that includes a dismissal with prejudice and a release of claims in exchange for certain payments by us.
+Based on information presently known to management, we believe the settlement will not have a material adverse effect on our business, financial condition, cash flows or results of operations.